Mario Tricoci: The Fashion World

 With Tricoci's beauty expertise, he has worked as a judge and on the board of directors for America's Beauty Show.
 This show could be considered one of Tricoci's major accomplishments.
 Each year, this show brings $60.2 million and 60,000 visitors to the Chicago area.
 Being on this board, Tricoci helps regulate what requirements are necessary to obtain a cosmetology license, and he also educates students and professionals on styles and techniques in the Chicago fashion industry.
 Tricoci also won the Gold Award from America's Beauty Show in 2003.
 In 2006, Tricoci won the International Legends Award for fashion and cosmetology.

 Though Tricoci has a very European style, Tricoci claims that one of the groups of people he takes inspiration from is teenagers, because they are among the first groups to try, and change, fashion.
 Tricoci takes working with young adults a step further, and he puts on "Mario, Make Me a Model."
 During this competition, hundreds of models show up to win the award of being crowned a Mario Tricoci model, working with Mario Tricoci himself, and attending rigorous modeling and makeover sessions.
 At the very end of the competition, Mario Tricoci decides which model will win the contract with Factor, a modeling agency.

 Tricoci has also paired up with Vitaminwater in the past, and they have sponsored InspireDesign, a Chicago fashion show.
 It took place in Millennium Park in Chicago, and it was the conclusion to "Mario, Make Me a Model."

 Respected by his peers among the hairdressing elite, Mario has served as a member of the Board of Directors of Intercoiffure America/Canada.
 He is currently a member of the Board of Directors of Intercoiffure Mondia (worldwide organization), which is headquartered in Switzerland and Paris, and he is also a member of the Cosmetologists Chicago Association.

 In the News

 Over the years, Tricoci and his work has been featured in many publications and has appeared on Oprah, Jenny Jones, Chicago network news and radio.
-Mario Tricoci was twice recognized as "Entrepreneur of the Year" by INC. Magazine and remains "forever a student" as he pursues the next new concept and innovations in beauty for today's consumer.
-Tricoci has also appeared in the news for partnering up with the Chicago NW Alumnae Association to sponsor an Autism fundraiser.
-Among other appearances, Mario Tricoci has appeared on ABC 7 News for his "Cuts for a Cause" fundraiser.
-In 2006, Tricoci started this fundraiser, and sent money from his business to sponsor the rebuilding New Orleans after Hurricane Katrina hit.
-Mario Tricoci personally did the $200 haircut, and 100% of proceeds were donated.
+Mario Tricoci was twice recognized as "Entrepreneur of the Year" by INC. Magazine.
+Mario Tricoci has appeared on ABC 7 News for his "Cuts for a Cause" fundraiser.